zhong-yy/Geophysics_practice/PSO_and_LM/Readme.md

 Two optimization algorithm for nonlinear problems.
+It was my coursework in an postgraduate course.

 ## Function Files